-Preheat the oven to 375 degrees.
-The baked potato oven temp is actually pretty fluid, from 350 to 400 degrees so if your oven is set at a different temperature go ahead and cook the potatoes at that temperature, just know they might take a little shorter or longer to become soft.
+- Preheat: Preheat the oven to 375 degrees.
+The baked potato oven temp is actually pretty fluid, from 350 to 400 degrees, so if your oven is set at a different temperature, go ahead and cook the potatoes at that temperature — just know they might take a little shorter or longer to become soft.

-Wash and dry the potatoes, removing any “eyes” with a small sharp knife.
-Prick them several times with a fork (or a skewer or the tip of a sharp knife), piercing the skin, to allow moisture to escape while they cook, and prevent them from bursting.
+- Prep potatoes: Wash and dry the potatoes, removing any “eyes” with a small sharp knife.
+Prick them several times with a fork (or a skewer, or the tip of a sharp knife), piercing the skin, to allow moisture to escape while they cook and prevent them from bursting.

-At this point you can bake them as is, directly on an oven rack, or you can rub them with oil, and season with salt and pepper if desired.
-In that case you can still place them directly on a rack in the middle of the oven, but place a baking sheet on the rack below them to catch any drips of oil.
-Rubbing them with oil will get you a more crackly crisp skin.
+- Bake: At this point, you can bake them as-is directly on an oven rack, or you can rub them with oil and season with salt and pepper if desired.
+In that case, you can still place them directly on a rack in the middle of the oven, but place a baking sheet on the rack below them to catch any drips of oil.

-Remove the potatoes from the oven, and let them sit for a minute or two.
+- Open up potatoes: Remove the potatoes from the oven and let them sit for a minute or two.
 Make a slit on the top lengthwise from one end to another.
-Squeeze the potato on each end and it will open up (watch out for the hot steam rising).
+Squeeze the potato on each end, and it will open — watch out for the hot steam rising!

-You can fluff the insides with a fork if you like, and then it is ready to serve topped with whatever you like.
-A traditional loaded baked potato will have a bit of butter, some sour cream, a sprinkle of chives or sliced scallions (green onions), and some crumbled cooked bacon.
+- Fluff and serve: You can fluff the insides with a fork if you like, and then it is ready to serve topped with whatever you like.

 How Long to Bake a Potato